bkuhn/talks/Oslo-2016/compliance.markdown

      + Ensure the user can exercise the freedom to modify the software &hellip;
      + &hellip; in a manner that's real and concrete, not theoretical.

+# What's a GPL Violation?

++ GPL (both v2 and v3) require:
+     + The whole work licensed under GPL.
+     + (which means all copyrighted material added must be under GPL-compatible licenses.)
+     + Complete, Corresponding Source (CCS) of that work provided, under GPL.

++ The licenses terminate upon violation &hellip;
+     + &hellip; thus failure to comply means lost distribution rights.
+     + &hellip; enforcement uses this rights termination as leverage to restore compliance.

 # Earliest Copyleft Programs

 <img src="emacs.png" align="right" />